hovancik/hovancik.github.io/source/blog/2015-04-15-squeeze-to-wheezy-to-jessie.html.markdown

 I guess should be safe to force their upgrade, I'll do it went I am bored and report back.

 **Or not.**

+### Update.

+Debian 8 aka Jessie was released.
+So I upgraded as well.
+As before, no problems.

+Very sweet.